-I was hooked at first cast, you could say.
-My fishing buddy and I were fishing a local lake in New Jersey.
-It was one of those early spring mornings when the bite seemed hard to trigger.
-My friend reached into his tackle box and pulled out a bait I had never used before.
-The first thought I had was, “Is that jig or a spinnerbait?
+My fishing buddy and I were at a local lake in New Jersey on one of those early spring mornings when the bite seems hard to trigger.
+My friend reached into his tackle box and pulled out a bait I had never used before—a chatterbait.
+My first thought was, “Is that jig or a spinnerbait?
 No way a fish will eat this crazy thing.”
 But, as I watched fish after fish strike the strange lure I soon wanted to learn how to fish a chatterbait too.

 Essential Chatterbait Gear